Ruslan Stefanchuk: As a chairman of the Verkhovna Rada

-On 7 October 2021, the Verkhovna Rada voted to dismiss Dmytro Razumkov from his post as Chairman of the parliament.
-The following day Stefanchuk was elected Chairman of the parliament with 261 members backing the appointment.
+On 7 October 2021, the Verkhovna Rada voted to dismiss Dmytro Razumkov from his post as chairman of the parliament.
+The following day Stefanchuk was elected chairman of the parliament with 261 members backing the appointment.
 On 15 October of the same year, Stefanchuk was appointed as member of the National Security and Defense Council of Ukraine by President Zelensky.

 On the morning of the Russian invasion of Ukraine on 24 February 2022, Stefanchuk was rushed to the Mariinskyi Palace, amid reports of assassination attempts on Volodymyr Zelenskyy, as his role meant he would have to take command of the country had the president been killed.

-Talking about the minority rights in the context of the accession of Ukraine into the EU, Stefanchuk said in November 2023 that there cannot be a "Russian ethnic minority" in Ukraine and that "if these people show aggression rather than respect towards Ukraine, then their rights should be correspondingly suppressed."
+Talking about minority rights in the context of the accession of Ukraine to the EU, Stefanchuk said in November 2023 that there was no and could be no "Russian national minority" in Ukraine, and "if this nation does not show respect, but on the contrary - carries out aggression against Ukraine, then its rights should be infringed in this part."
+This came shortly after Vice-Premier for European and Euro-Atlantic Integration Olha Stefanishyna said that Ukraine had no Russian minority because "Ukrainians may speak Russian, but there is no distinct group of Russian minorities."

+In January 2024 Stefanchuk was criticized for order No. 1367, including the requirement for MPs to receive "Foreign Ministry-approved talking points and comments for MPs regarding the implementation of foreign policy" before any trip abroad.

 Following what was supposed to be the expiration of President Zelenskyy's mandate under peacetime conditions on 20 May 2024, Stefanchuk has been touted by Russian president Vladimir Putin as Ukraine's head of state, citing the presidential succession.
 However, Stefanchuk has rejected Putin's claims, citing the legal inability to hold elections under martial law and the Ukrainian Constitution setting the presidential mandate to last until the election of a successor at the end of martial law.

+In September 2025 Stefanchuk was criticized for his draft of bill no. 14057, which proposes amendments to the Civil Code, and states that until there is a court ruling, any suggestion that someone is a corrupt official is considered false and therefore subject to refutation.